webLIPPLUME/website/pages/NewTopics.md

 ## Theme 2: Theory of Computing Systems

-Within this broad area of research we are interested in _concurrency theory_  which we explore by applying and developing logica-based ideas the fields such as _category theory_ of _game theory_ and _automata theory_ and _logic_.
+Within this broad area of research we are mostly interested in _concurrency theory_  which we explore by applying and developing logica-based ideas the fields such as _category theory_, _game theory_, _automata theory_ and _logic_.

 **Coinduction.**